-Campylobacter from animals in Sweden are mostly susceptible, and resistance to erythromycin, for example, is most uncommon.
+Campylobacter from animals in Sweden are generally susceptible to relevant antibiotics, and resistance to erythromycin, for example, is most uncommon.

 Infections, either in humans or in animals, caused by Salmonella and Campylobacter are usually not treated with antibiotics.
-In humans, only a small proportion of isolates are tested for susceptibility, and most of these are related to serious infections.
+In humans, only a small proportion are tested for susceptibility, and most of these isolates are related to serious infections.
 See the “Comparative analysis” section of each bacterium.

 Human clinical isolates